Emergency Shower & Eye Wash

 3. Does the annual testing require a full 15-minute flow?

 Yes.
-The importance is to ensure tepid water throughout the full 15 minutes as well as maintaining the pressure and shower patterns.
+The importance is to ensure tepid water throughout the full 15 minutes as well as maintain the pressure and shower patterns.

 4. What is the difference between an eye/face wash and just an eyewash?

-An eyewash is specifi c to eyes, and the water fl ow rate is designed to hit only the eye surface, while an eye/face wash will cover the eyes and a portion of the face.
+An eyewash is specific to the eyes, and the water flow rate is designed to hit only the eye surface, while an eye/face wash will cover the eyes and a portion of the face.
 In addition, an eyewash

 5. Does the simultaneous requirement for shower activation apply to multiple stations?